-“Fifth wheel” can allude to something other than the annoying friend who keeps crashing your double dates.
-In the world of mobile homes, it refers to a type of RV that gives you the same benefits of a larger model without being a full-blown house on wheels.
-If you’re thinking of going in this direction— and have the right towing vehicle like a pickup truck — a fifth wheel might be the perfect fit.
+“Fifth wheel” can allude to something other than your single friend who keeps tagging along your double dates.
+In the world of campers, it refers to a type of RV that gives you the same benefits of a larger model without being a full-blown house on wheels.
+If you’re thinking of going in this direction— and have the right towing vehicle— a fifth wheel might be the perfect fit.

 Simply put, a fifth wheel is a hitch that allows the driver to connect a cargo attachment to the back of a large vehicle, like a tractor or truck.
 If you’ve seen a transport on the highway, then that’s a prime example of the fifth wheel design.
-Today, the fifth wheel refers to the “U” shaped coupling component found on the back of the towing vehicle, be it a large transport, pickup truck or tractor, for instance.
+Today, the fifth wheel refers to the “U” shaped coupling component found on the back of the towing vehicle, be it a large transport, pickup truck, or semi-truck.

 In the early 1900s, a version was created for motor vehicles and the name itself simply carried forward.

 Fifth wheel hitches are handy because they facilitate turning, allowing you to drive normally with the attachment automatically following suit.
-Fifth wheels therefore eliminate the cumbersome maneuvering that you’ll experience with a bumper pull.
+The hitch therefore eliminates the cumbersome maneuvering that you’ll experience with a bumper pull.
 This is a tremendous advantage if you’re not extremely comfortable towing or if you plan on driving in parks that are a little more difficult to navigate.

 The fifth wheel mechanism is sturdier and safer, regardless of travel speed.
 The high hitch point reduces trailer sway, a towing condition that is extremely dangerous.
 The hitch also better distributes the weight of the trailer and offers a more secure anchoring point.
-If you’re bringing children or other passengers, fifth wheel is definitely the way to go for peace of mind.
+If you’re bringing children or other passengers, a fifth wheel can give you extra peace of mind.

 These RVs are great for large groups.
 Despite the fact that they give up a small amount of space to accommodate the hitch, these RVs can still be quite large, ranging between 20 and 40 feet.
-This allows you to accommodate up to six people— perfect for families who are newbies and veterans alike.
-All you need is the fifth wheel attachment and enough horsepower to pull the RV.
+This allows you to accommodate up to ten people— perfect for newbie and veteran families alike.
+All you need is the right attachment and enough horsepower to pull the RV.

 Renting your RV